Google Contact Lens

-Google Contact Lens was a smart contact lens project announced by Google on 16 January 2014.
+Google Contact Lens was a smart contact lens project announced by Google on January 16, 2014.
 The project aimed to assist people with diabetes by constantly measuring the glucose levels in their tears.
 The project was being carried out by Verily and as of 2014 was being tested using prototypes.
 On November 16, 2018, Verily announced it had discontinued the project.

 Design

-The lens consists of a wireless chip and a miniaturized glucose sensor.
-A tiny pinhole in the lens allows for tear fluid to seep into the sensor to measure blood sugar levels.
-Both of the sensors are embedded between two soft layers of lens material.
-The electronics lie outside of both the pupil and the iris so there is no damage to the eye.
-There is a wireless antenna inside of the contact that is thinner than a human's hair, which will act as a controller to communicate information to the wireless device.
-The controller will gather, read, and analyze data that will be sent to the external device via the antenna.
-Power will be drawn from the device which will communicate data via the wireless technology RFID.
-Plans to add small LED lights that could warn the wearer by lighting up when the glucose levels have crossed above or below certain thresholds have been mentioned to be under consideration.
-The performance of the contact lenses in windy environments and teary eyes is unknown.
+The lens consisted of a wireless chip and a miniaturized glucose sensor.
+A tiny pinhole in the lens allows tear fluid to seep into the sensor, which measures blood sugar levels.
+Both of the sensors embedded between two soft layers of lens material.
+The electronics lie outside of both the pupil and the iris, so there was no damage to the eye.
+There was a wireless antenna inside the contact, thinner than a human hair, which served as a controller, communicating information to the wireless device.
+The controller gathered, read, and analyzed data sent to the external device via the antenna.
+Power was drawn from the device, which communicated data via the wireless technology RFID.
+There was plans to add small LED lights that warned the wearer by lighting up when the glucose levels have crossed above or below certain thresholds.
+The performance of the contact lenses in windy environments and teary eyes was unknown.

-The prototypes being tested can generate a reading once per second.
+The tested prototypes generated a reading once per second.